 What’s the food like?

-In a word – amazing.
 The Calabria region is famous for its mouth-watering cuisine, but the star of the show is Nduja spicy sausage.
 This Calabrian version of salami is so soft that it can be spread over bread like paté.
-Smear some on to a slice of freshly-baked ciabatta for a tasty treat.
+Pop some on a slice of freshly-baked ciabatta for a tasty treat.
 Of course, you can’t go to Italy without loading up on pasta.
 Rigatoni alla Pastora is a lip-smacking regional dish, featuring sausage, chillies, ricotta and pecorino – a local cheese made from sheep’s milk.
 Finish off your meal with a bowl of Tartufo.
 Originally from Pizzo, this drool-worthy dessert is gelato for grown-ups.
 You’ll get two flavours of ice-cream, along with a dollop of syrup or frozen yoghurt.

 Where should you stay?